dataGrid

 Data Binding

-Usually, you bind dataGrid to data declaratively in the view XML descriptor using the dataContainer attribute.
-It should refer to a collection container.
+Typically, you bind a dataGrid to data declaratively in the XML descriptor using the dataContainer attribute.
+This attribute should refer to a collection container, that holds the data you want to display.
+Please see the relevant example in the previous section.

-You can bind the data grid to a key-value container to display the results of a query that returns scalar values and/or aggregates.
+It is also possible to bind the DataGrid to a key-value container.
+This allows you to display the results of a query that returns scalar values and/or aggregates.
 For example:

 <data readOnly="true">